candidroot/odooinstall/README.md

 ## 🏢 Odoo Enterprise
 - Set `INCLUDE_ENTERPRISE="True"` and configure your private repository with a valid token.
+- The script will ask for the token during installation.
 ## 📂 Installed Files
 - Source: `/opt/odoo`
 - Config: `/etc/odoo.conf`